aerth/diamond/README.md

 When entering "runlevel 1", the server opens a tcp socket, which is how the administrator can make changes.
 It stays open until runlevel 0 is entered, in which the server is stopped completely.

+Entering runlevel 1 from a higher level closes all TCP connection immediately.

 Entering "runlevel 3" opens up a TCP port for
 HTTP traffic.